Usage support

 Code example

-- You need the latest prerelease package.
+- You need the latest SDK package.
+C# and Java require the prerelease version.
 For more information, see the quickstart.

-- If you’re using the REST or TypeScript sample, the connection ID is in the format
+- If you’re using the REST sample, the connection ID is in the format

 Expected outcome

 The agent queries the search index and returns a response with inline citations.
 Console output shows the agent ID, streaming delta updates as the response generates, URL citations with start and end indices, and the final complete response text.
-The agent is then successfully deleted.Quick verification
+The agent is then successfully deleted.Full sample

 The following sample code shows synchronous examples of how to use the Azure AI Search tool in Azure.AI.Projects.OpenAI to query an index.
 For asynchronous C# examples, see the GitHub repo.
 This example shows how to use the Azure AI Search tool with agents to query an index.Expected outcome